-Allied Telesis is a leader in the evolution of enterprise networking.
+Allied Telesis are a leader in the evolution of enterprise networking.
 For three decades, as enterprise networking has developed, Allied Telesis equipment and solutions have been at the leading edge of progress.
-The company is presently working on several fronts to implement the solutions that will meet the current and future challenges in this sector.
+The company is presently working on several fronts to implement the solutions that will meet the current and future challenges in this sector:

-Allied Telesis Autonomous Management Framework[TM] (AMF)
+Allied Telesis Management Framework